Clemente Vázquez Bello

-Clemente Vázquez Bello (23 November 1887 – 28 September 1932) was President of the Cuban Senate from 1925 to 1932, throughout the administration of Cuban President Gerardo Machado.
+Clemente Vázquez Bello (23 November 1887 – 28 September 1932) was President of the Cuban Senate from 1925 to 1932, throughout the administration of Gerardo Machado, the Cuban President.
 Vázquez belonged to the Liberal Party of Cuba and was a key figure in the Machado regime during the 1920s and early 1930s.

 From the time he was 23, Vásquez held local office in Santa Clara.
 He served in the Cuban House of Representatives and was elected as its president from 1923 to 1925.
 He was elected to the Cuban Senate during the November 1924 elections as Senator for the province of Santa Clara.
-By 1927 he was president of the Liberal Party and President of the Senate.
+By 1927, he was president of the Liberal Party and President of the Senate.

 In 1930, he responded to the economic crisis posed by an oversupply of sugar by proposing a law for a "national fuel", that is, requiring Cubans to use motor oil based on a mixture of gasoline and alcohol made from sugar.
 In 1931, he defended Machado from charges that he was responsible for the depression and predicted that the development of more efficient use of sugar by-products would relieve the economic crisis in the sugar market.

 He minimized the significance of an attempt to overthrow the government in December 1930: "Many men have deserted their party organizations and refuse to abide by party control, but in my opinion these will tire of offering resistance to constituted authority."